-- Heat a bowl of water in the microwave and leave the door shut so that it gets steamy.
+- Heat a bowl of water in the microwave and leave the door shut so that the microwave gets warm and steamy.
 Then place the dough in the microwave to rise with the hot water and keep the door shut.
 The warm humid air will be great for the dough.

-- Don’t let it rise more then double in size and make sure you get rid of the air bubble after the first rise.
+- Don’t let it rise more then double in size and make sure you get rid of the air bubbles after the first rise.